realworldocaml/book/en/08-imperative-programming.md

    done
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When we run this program, it produces a determinstic output.
+When we run this program, it produces a deterministic output.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 i = 0